Westfalenstadion: Surroundings

 From the subway station Möllerbrücke visitors approach the stadium through the Kreuzviertel.
-It is well known for its many bars, clubs, pubs, and cafes, concentrated in the vicinity of Kreuzstraße and Vinkeplatz and create a day and nightlife atmosphere unique from the rest of the city.
-That's the reason why the subway station and the city quarter is popular by local fans and those visiting of Borussia Dortmund as a last resort for drinking a cheap beer in the numerous Pubs around the Stadium.
+It is well known for its many bars, clubs, pubs, and cafes, all concentrated in the vicinity of Kreuzstraße and Vinkeplatz.
 On match days, many traders sell beer, sausages (Bratwurst) and jerseys on the street.
-The north side of the stadium is also the site of a lot of exhibition hotels, apartments and the "Mit Schmackes", a football-themed restaurant and fan clubhouse conceived by former Borussia Dortmund player Kevin Grosskreutz.
+The north side of the stadium is also the site of many exhibition hotels, apartments, and the "Mit Schmackes" - a football-themed restaurant and fan clubhouse conceived by former Borussia Dortmund player Kevin Grosskreutz.

-On the other side of the Autobahn, the Trade fair with its Westfalenhallen and TV Tower called Florianturm affords a marvellous view of the stadium.
+On the other side of the Autobahn, the Trade fair with its Westfalenhallen and TV Tower called Florianturm affords an unobstructed view of the stadium.